NXT TakeOver: Brooklyn: Storylines

-On the undercard, the NXT Tag Team Championship was defended by Blake and Murphy against The Vaudevillains.
-On the January 28 episode of NXT, Blake and Murphy defeated The Lucha Dragons to win the NXT Tag Team Championship for the first time.
-Over the summer, The Vaudevillains (Aiden English and Simon Gotch) started to push for the team to get a match against Blake and Murphy for the championship, strengthening their argument when they defeated Enzo Amore and Colin Cassady to be named number one contenders.
+On the undercard, the NXT Tag Team Championship was defended by Blake and Murphy against The Vaudevillains (Aiden English and Simon Gotch.
+On the January 28 episode of NXT, Blake and Murphy defeated The Lucha Dragons (Sin Cara and Kalisto) to win the NXT Tag Team Championship for the first time.
+Over the summer, The Vaudevillains started to push for the team to get a match against Blake and Murphy for the championship, strengthening their argument when they defeated Enzo Amore and Colin Cassady to be named number one contenders.
 They would later lose the match to Blake and Murphy before a rematch was scheduled for TakeOver: Brooklyn.

 In the weeks following the announcement of TakeOver: Brooklyn, Tyler Breeze would often complain to on-screen NXT General Manager William Regal that he "wanted competition", which Regal later announced in the form of New Japan Pro-Wrestling (NJPW) wrestler Jushin Thunder Liger.
 The unusual deal between the two promotions had come about when WWE approached NJPW about bringing Liger in for the event as a special guest, which was accepted by NJPW.

 In early 2015, Uhaa Nation signed a WWE contract and reported to the WWE Performance Center on April 6.
 Nation made his first televised appearance on the May 6 episode of NXT, where he officially signed his contract.
 This was followed by a vignette promoting his upcoming debut.
 Nation started working NXT house shows the following month.
 On August 5, it was announced that Nation would be known under the ring name "Apollo Crews", and that he would be making his televised debut on August 22 at TakeOver: Brooklyn.
 His opponent was later identified as Tye Dillinger and the match was announced as the sixth match of the actual TakeOver broadcast.
 Crews, however, made his actual television debut at the August 13 tapings, defeating Martin Stone.
 The match against Stone was not aired, and WWE showed the first four matches taped in Brooklyn prior to the live broadcast instead.